0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/create-remote-table-as-select-parallel-data-warehouse.md

 <a id="c-using-a-query-join-hint-with-create-remote-table"></a>

 ### C. Use a query join hint with CREATE REMOTE TABLE
- This query shows the basic syntax for using a query join hint with CREATE REMOTE TABLE.
+ This query shows the basic syntax for using a query join hint with `CREATE REMOTE TABLE`.
 After the query is submitted to the Control node, [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)], running on the Compute nodes, will apply the hash join strategy when generating the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] query plan.
 For more information on join hints and how to use the OPTION clause, see [OPTION clause (Transact-SQL)](../queries/option-clause-transact-sql.md).

 ```sql
 USE ssawPDW;